burnflare/libclang-experiments/readme.md

 	- `$(DEVELOPER_DIR)` is an Xcode variable that points to `/Applications/Xcode.app/Contents/Developer` or wherever Xcode is installed.
 - Add a new Header Search Paths: `$(SRCROOT)/llvm/tools/clang/include` (Resursive)
 	- We checked-out LLVM&Clang so that we could use some of its headers, so let's point to the ones we care about
 	- `$(SRCROOT)` is a Xcode variable that points to the root of this project.
 For me, that's `/Users/vishnu/dev/libclang-experiments`.
-Obviously, Your Roots Will Vary(YRWV).
+Obviously, Your Roots May Vary(YRMV).
 - Add a new Library Search Paths: `$(DEVELOPER_DIR)/Toolchains/XcodeDefault.xctoolchain/usr/lib`
 	- Even though we've 'added' `libclang.dylib` into our Xcode's project navigator, we still need to tell the compiler to look for dynamic libraries in that search path or else it won't find it.
 - Enable Modules(C and Objective-C) - Set this to No.

 ##Explaining source code
-The original draft of this project was written in minimal C and mostly Objective-C. I have an allergy for C, the language(it gives me cooties).
+The original draft of this project was written in minimal C and mostly Objective-C. I have an allergy to C, the language(it gives me the shivers).
 But after some deliberation, I decided to refactor the entire app in C as going back and forth between C and Obj-C data types just added more muck to the code for little benefit.
 And C's not ***that*** bad :P

 	//